UfiairENE/reviews/README.md

 ## **Conclusion**

 Accepting Bitcoin payments doesn’t have to be complicated.
-Whether you use a third-party API like **Explorer.cash** or track transactions directly, both methods eliminate the need for a full BTCPay Server setup.
+Whether you use a third-party API like **Explorer.cash**, **Blockstream.info**, or **NowPayments**, or track transactions directly, both methods eliminate the need for a full BTCPay Server setup.
 You gain flexibility, control, and a simple way to integrate Bitcoin into your website.

 Want full autonomy?
 Use **direct blockchain tracking**.
 Need a quick setup? **Third-party APIs** handle the heavy lifting.
 Either way, you’re now equipped to accept Bitcoin payments without unnecessary infrastructure.